borispovod/crypti-dapps-docs/SqlDoc.md

 # DApps SQL API

-Crypti stores blockchain data in sqlite database, same with Sidechain, it's stores sidechain data in sidechains tables, in **blockchain.db** file.
-From DApp you can select/insert/del data from sidechain database.
+Crypti DApps store blockchain data within a self-contained in-process [SQLite](https://sqlite.org/) database engine.
+Wherein all sidechain data is organized into relational tables.
+With each table being comprised of one to many table field/columns used to record the varying types of data of your DApp.
+So in essence, Crypti DApps behave like any other database where you can select/insert and remove information at will.

 ## Schemas

-To start stole your data in sidechain, you need to initialize tables.
-To initialize table, you need to describe table schema.
+Before we can store any data on our sidechain.
+We need to initialize some tables.
+To initialize a table.
+We first need to describe the tables in our database schema.

-So, let's do it.
-Go to **blockchain.json** file in root of your DApp and see that array of objects:
+Open the **blockchain.json** file in the root folder of your DApp, where you will find an array of objects.

+The below example represents the schema of a **blocks** table:

 ```json
 {